 world this is not necessary, but is left to your own best judgment.

-The second Sunday of every month we bring poetry and passages to share.
+The third Sunday of every month we bring poetry and other passages to share.

 New Years Eve Ceremony: